Kamprath/computercraft-files/readme.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `update` module will compare versions stored in this file with versions in a
+The `update` module will compare versions stored in this file with the versions in a
 repository server’s `modules.json` file.
 If any module versions don’t match the
 repository, the `update` module retrieves source code for each outdated module,
-updates the computer’s module files, and updates module versions in its
+updates the computer’s module files, and then updates the versions in its `modules.json` file.
-`modules.json` file.

 ### Repository Server

-Modules are stored on a computer that acts as the central repository server.
+The repository server is a computer that stores the latest module versions.
-This computer has similar file structure to other computers which implement
+Repository servers contain a `/modules` directory and `modules.json` file.
+Other computers that use the `update` module
-modules, except that other computers keep their files in sync with the files in
+will keep their local modules synchronized with the repository's.

-the repository server’s `modules/` directory.
+When making updates to modules that are used across multiple systems, it's a good idea to keep the latest version stored
+on a repository server that other computers can reach over a network.

 To set up a repository server:

-1. Create a `/modules` directory.
-Store the latest versions of modules in this
+1. Create a `/modules` directory and store modules in it.
-    directory.

 2. Create a `modules.json` file in the root directory of a computer.
-In this
-    file, create a JSON object with keys as module names and values as the
+The content of this file should be a JSON object with
-    version number of the module stored in the server’s `/modules` directory.
+    keys as module names and values as the current version number of each module stored in the server’s `/modules` directory.

 3. Copy
     [split](https://raw.githubusercontent.com/Kamprath/computercraft-files/master/21/modules/split.lua),